Post Cataract Surgery Vision Expectations

 Unless otherwise discussed with your eye care doctor, the chances are fairly high that you will need glasses at least part of the time following your surgery if you did before.
 A standard procedure usually only includes the removal of the cataract and a custom-shaped IOL.

 However, at Center For Sight, one of our premium IOL options is called TECNIS Synergy™ IOLs.
 In addition to correcting vision issues, they will also correct astigmatism simultaneously.
 In the States, our practice was the first to implant these IOLs.
-We strive to maintain leadership in experience, knowledge, and exceptional outcomes with this cataract treatment.
+In addition to correcting vision issues, they will also correct astigmatism simultaneously.
+Center For Sight is proud to have been the first in the U.S. to implant these IOLs, showcasing our commitment to innovation.

 Find Out More About Cataract Surgery and IOLs